graphaware/graph-aided-search/README.md

 ### Booster example

 Boosters allow to change the score by an external score source.
 This could be a `recommender`, a Cypher query, or any custom booster provider.
-A simple query for Elasticsearch could have the following structure:
+A simple Elasticsearch query could have the following structure:

 ```bash
   curl -X POST http://localhost:9200/neo4j-index/Movie/_search -d '{